FAQ & Terms

 A • EAT provides a series of cubes, tables, chairs, and music stands for use by artists.
 EAT also provides at no cost to the artists an upright Yamaha piano, a video camera, and a tripod.
 Artists who would like to use our video camera must provide their own SD card, and a person to run the camera.
 A projector is usually hung and available for each festival.

-Q • How does the series work with Equity actors?
+Q • How does the festival work with Equity actors?

 Q • Does EAT provide rehearsal space, and what is the cost?

-A • EAT provides a limited amount of free rehearsal space on a first come, first served basis and subject to the tech schedule of the festival.
+A • Our host theatre provides a limited amount of discounted rehearsal space at $10 per hour on a first-come, first-served basis and subject to the tech schedule of the festival.

 Q • When do we have our tech, and how long is it?